pingcap/tidb-operator/deploy/aws/README.md

 > **Note:**
 >
-> If you specify service type `LoadBalancer` for the services like the default configuration do, you have to delete these services before destroy, otherwise they will block the subnets to be destroyed.
+> If you specify service type `LoadBalancer` for the services like the default configuration do, you have to delete these services before destroy, otherwise they will block the subnets from being destroyed.

 > **Note:**
 >